Naoki-Otani/FROST_monitor_KEKCC/dataquality/src/README.md

 axis->SetTimeOffset(9*3600, "gmt");
 ```

+For the 6-hour binned lightyield history plot, the X-axis is additionally limited to times
+later than `2025-11-29 18:00` (local time) when drawing; this threshold is hard-coded
+via a call to `unixTimeLocal(2025, 11, 29, 18, 0, 0)` in the source code.

 ---

 ## Notes & tips

 - The program skips files that are likely still being written.
 A `*_lightyield.root` file is used only if it is at least **10 KB**, its size is stable in a short internal check (~500 ms), and its last modification time is at least **60 seconds** in the past.
 - If you change directory paths, edit the `PATH_*` constants in the source code.
+- The visible time range of the 6-hour binned lightyield history plot can be changed by modifying the threshold passed to `unixTimeLocal(...)` inside `BuildAndSaveLyAvgHistory2D_Binned()`.
 - If labels overlap, consider increasing bottom margin or tweaking `SetNdivisions` and `SetLabelSize` on time axes.

 ---